bacchus-ng/bacchus/README.md

 The code may be lacking error handling in many cases for now.
 We are aware of it and will be covering the cases very soon.
 We need voluntary testers.
 Please drop an e-mail if you are interested.

 We use MariaDB as backend database, you may choose your own flavor but it is your responsibility to take care of it.
+Celery and RabbitMQ are being used as scheduling backend.

 ## Installation